jo-hnkennedy/orellana/README.md

     an Amazon EMR cluster already set up

-run orellana_installer.py - it will ask for a Putty session_name and a host ip.
+run orellana_installer.py - it will ask for a Putty session_name and the ip of the master node on cluster

 will create directory c:\users\orellana

 future functionality (maybe):

       creates a web server with the logs on a remote server so no network transfer is needed